 1. Brush Your Cat’s Teeth.

 Use toothpaste for cats, and never use toothpaste that is normally for humans.
-The fluoride in it can be harmful to cats, since they don’t get to spit it out like we do.
+The fluoride and sweeteners (like xylitol) in it can be harmful to cats, since they don’t get to spit it out like we do.
 It’s best to choose a pet toothpaste that isn’t flavored, because artificial meaty flavors can make their breath worse, and most animals aren’t a fan of mint.
 Odorless and tasteless is the way to go.

 2. Use A Quality Water Additive.